 The information in these reports is developed through rigorous scientific research as well as regular public opinion surveys, and advances an understanding of remittances among journalists, academics, political analysts and other interested parties.

-The Pew Hispanic Center does not advocate for or take positions on policy issues.
+The Pew Research Center's Hispanic Trends Project does not advocate for or take positions on policy issues.
 The center is a project of the Pew Research Center, a Pew subsidiary and a nonpartisan “fact tank” in Washington, D.C., that provides information on the issues, attitudes and trends shaping America and the world.

-For more information about its research into the importance of remittances, visit Pew Hispanic Center Web site.
+For more information about its research into the importance of remittances, visit Pew Research Center's Hispanic Trends Project.

 Jan 08, 2009 - Like the U.S. population as a whole, Latinos are feeling the sting of the economic downturn.
 Almost one in ten (9%) Latino homeowners say they missed a mortgage payment or were unable to make a full payment, and 36% say they are worried that their own home may go into foreclosure.
 The Pew Hispanic Center survey also finds that the economic downturn has had an impact on the amount of money that Latinos sent to relatives or others in their country of origin in the past year.